robert-mcdermott/cmd2web/README.md

   -port int

     	[optional] specify a tcp port to listen on.
-By default a random port is selected for you; this flag overides that behavior.
+By default a random port is selected for you; this flag overrides that behavior.
 You must be root to assign a port below 1024

   -raw